Forthcoming

 Brief Biography

 Cassandra Lewis is an award-winning writer.
 Her nonfiction and plays have been included in 10 books.
-She has contributed to or has work forthcoming in several other publications, such as The New York Times, The New Yorker, Electric Literature, Terrain, The Rumpus, Broad Street Review, The Belladonna Comedy, Mutha Magazine, Head Stuff, Boston Literary Magazine, and NYC Playwrights.
+Her personal essay is included in the anthology, No Contact: 28 Writers on Family Estrangement, edited by Jenny Bartoy, forthcoming from Catapult.
+She has contributed to several other publications, such as The New York Times, The New Yorker, Electric Literature, Terrain.org, The Rumpus, Broad Street Review, The Belladonna Comedy, Mutha Magazine, Head Stuff, Boston Literary Magazine, and NYC Playwrights.

 Her plays have been produced in London, New York, Dublin, Chicago, San Francisco, Los Angeles, and other cities.
 She served as an adjudicator for the Barrymore Awards for Excellence in Theatre and was shortlisted for the London-based Alpine Fellowship Theatre Prize.
 She received an Individual Artist Fellowship from the Delaware Division of the Arts, a state agency in partnership with the National Endowment for the Arts.
 Cass earned an MFA in Writing from New College of California in San Francisco and completed The University of Iowa’s Irish Writing Program in Dublin, Ireland.

-She is a Writing Mentor for PEN America’s Prison and Justice Writing Program and currently at work on a book about mental health, mass incarceration, and the climate crisis, which just made the SFWP Literary Awards Short List.
+She is a Writing Mentor for PEN America’s Prison and Justice Writing Program and was awarded the PEN America / L'Engle Rahman Prize for Mentorship.
+She currently at work on a book about mental health, mass incarceration, and the climate crisis, which made the most recent SFWP Literary Awards Short List.

-The Biting Kind is a creative nonfiction manuscript about mass incarceration, mental health, and the climate crisis.
-This manuscript was just shortlisted for the SFWP Literary Awards, judged by Deesha Philyaw, and is currently being considered for publication.
-An abbreviated excerpt was just published in the Modern Love Tiny Love Stories column of The New York Times.
+Her creative nonfiction manuscript, The Biting Kind, is about mass incarceration, mental health, and the climate crisis.
+This manuscript was shortlisted for the SFWP Literary Awards, judged by Deesha Philyaw.
+Excerpts were recently published in the Modern Love Tiny Love Stories column of The New York Times and The Mail section of The New Yorker.

-Cass was awarded a Participant Scholarship to attend the Bread Loaf Environmental Writers' Conference in June 2024, where she had the honor of workshopping an excerpt of her manuscript with the amazing Helen Macdonald.
+She was awarded a Participant Scholarship to attend the Bread Loaf Environmental Writers' Conference in June 2024, where she had the honor of workshopping an excerpt of her manuscript with the amazing Helen Macdonald.
 Cass is incorporating the insightful feedback she received, and looks forward to finding a publishing home for The Biting Kind.
-This project was also supported by the Tin House Workshop and Millay Arts.
+This project was also supported by the Tin House Winter Workshop and Millay Arts Wintertide.

-Cass is a contributing writer at Broad Street Review, and plans to pursue more freelance journalism projects this year.
-She is currently at work on a book review for Terrain and an author interview for Electric Literature.
+Cass is a contributing writer at Broad Street Review, and plans to pursue more freelance journalism projects.

-She is honored to be a May 2025 writer in residence at Can Serrat in Catalonia.
+She is honored to be a writer in residence during May at Can Serrat in Spain.

 Recent Notable Publications